 The 1988 Comprehensive Master Plan references the Borough's original Master Plan, which was prepared in 1962.
 The 1962 Master Plan identifies the intersection of Carr Avenue and Beachway Avenue as one of the two major commercial areas and year-round business districts within the Borough.
 At that time, this area was noted to be "run down and in need of improvement."
-The Redevelopment Plan Area is located one (1) block south of the intersection of Carr Avenue and Beachway Avenue.
+The Redevelopment Plan Area extends from the intersection of Carr Avenue and Beachway Avenue for a total of four blocks in a southerly direction along Carr Avenue.
 It is anticipated that redevelopment of the Redevelopment Plan Area will positively impact surrounding areas and may, potentially, spur additional redevelopment efforts.